Modernizing CompStat for the 21st Century

 Modernizing CompStat for the 21st century

 Public safety agencies must be able to measure how they are performing against their goals.
-Having a deep understanding of what tactics and strategies are working — and which aren’t — allow departments to better serve their communities.
+Having a deep understanding of which tactics and strategies are working — and which aren’t — allows departments to better serve their communities.

 In the 90’s, “NYPD’s initial approach mapped crime statistics along with other indicators of problems, such as the locations of crime victims and gun arrests.”
 A lot has changed since then, including the amount of data available, the speed at which information evolves, and the breadth of responsibilities for police departments.
 Unfortunately, most legacy systems law enforcement departments deploy lack the technical capabilities to manage the speed and amount of data being collected today.
 Departments need real-time, dynamic data to formulate better, more creative policing strategies suited for the 21st century.

-Peregrine, an advanced data analytics platform for public safety, unlocks departments’ data for decision-making and operations.
+Peregrine, a data integration platform for public safety, unlocks departments’ data for smarter decision-making and streamlined operations.
 Our technology, the smart default for public safety, was built with a deep understanding of how everyone within public safety agencies work and interact with data.
-This ensures CompStat data incredibly granular and analyzed in real-time., enabling law enforcement officials at every level to better identify problems and craft more effective solutions.
+This ensures CompStat data is incredibly granular and analyzed in real-time, enabling law enforcement officials at every level to better identify problems and craft more effective solutions.

 The most timely and accurate data is complete, dynamic, and viewed in real-time.
 Unfortunately, most CompStat meetings are static presentations, using days-old data in slide decks.
 Out-of-date information is not only ineffective but can also negatively impact operations because emerging crime trends or opportunities to improve resource allocation could be missed.